XCP-ng

 XCP-ng is a Linux distribution of the Xen Project, with pre-configured Xen Hypervisor and the Xen API project (XAPI) working out-of-the-box.
-The project was born in 2018, following the fork of Citrix XenServer (now Citrix Hypervisor).
+The project was born in 2018, following the fork of Citrix XenServer (which became "Citrix Hypervisor" and now "XenServer" again).
 Since January 2020, it is also part of the Linux Foundation, via the Xen Project.

 Name

-XCP-ng stands for Xen Cloud Platform - next generation.
+XCP-ng stands for Xen Cloud Platform – next generation.
 It is the successor to XCP, initially created as an Open Source version of Citrix XenServer in 2010.
 At that time XenServer was closed source, with XCP being the open source version containing a subset of features.

 As XenServer was open sourced in 2013, the XCP project was halted.
 Several years later when Citrix stopped delivering XenServer for free and via open source, the project was revived as XCP-ng.

 History

-On December 2017, Citrix announced that they would remove important features of XenServer Free edition and make them only available on paid tiers.
-Also, XenServer wasn't focused toward community since:
+In December 2017, Citrix announced that they would remove important features of XenServer Free edition and make them only available on paid tiers.
+Also, XenServer wasn't focused toward community because: